bhagya-vijayan/bhagya-vijayan/README.md

 - Open to relocation, including **Dubai** or other global opportunities.
 - Passionate about creative UI, performance optimization, and clean code.
 - Strong problem-solving, collaboration, and adaptability in fast-paced environments.

+---

+🧠 _This GitHub profile README is designed with future UI/UX improvements in mind including toggles, icons, and enhanced styling.
+Stay tuned for portfolio updates!_